-- single loss of limb or eye - severe accident or illness requiring intensive care.
+- loss of a hand or foot or sight in one eye - severe accident or illness requiring intensive care (with mechanical ventilation for 10 consecutive days).

-The definitions which apply to this benefit are set out in the section 'Child cover definitions' starting on page 43.
+The definitions which apply to this benefit are set out in the section 'Child cover definitions' on pages 43 and 44.